createuser [ options ] [ username ]

 Allows the new user to create other users.

 Forbids the new user to create other users.

 If given, createuser will issue a prompt for the password of the new user.
 This is not necessary if you do not plan on using password authentication.

 Allows you to pick a non-default user id for the new user.
 This is not necessary, but some people like it.

 Specifies the name of the Postgres user to be created.
 This name must be unique among all Postgres users.

 The options -h, -p, and -e, are passed on literally to psql.
 The psql options -U and -W are available as well, but their use can be confusing in this context.

 createuser creates a new Postgres user.
-Only users with usesuper set in the pg_shadow table can create new Postgres users.
+Only users with usesuper set in the pg_shadow class can create new Postgres users.

 createuser is a shell script wrapper around the SQL command CREATE USER via the Postgres interactive terminal psql.
 Thus, there is nothing special about creating users via this or other methods.
 This means that the psql must be found by the script and that a database server is running at the targeted host.
 Also, any default settings and environment variables available to psql and the libpq front-end library do apply.